Pesticide incidents in the San Joaquin Valley: Medical journal research

-Scientific Findings and People's Responses to Pesticide Usage
+Scientific findings and public responses to pesticide usage

 Civilians and government officials became more aware of the pesticide usage in the last century.
 Many studies were conducted in recent years to measure the levels and effects of pesticides in the Central Valley.
-Many of the findings stirred up community members in the Central Valley.
+Findings stirred up community members in the Central Valley.
 Scientific data became useful for groups such as the UFW to push for stricter pesticide usage laws.
-Events such as the McFarland Cancer Cluster had a huge impact in that many people became more conscious of pesticides and its effect as a carcinogen.
-More recently, the state of California implemented policies to restrict certain types of pesticide that have been proven by researches to have many detrimental effects.
-Many environmental groups are continuing to work further to pass stricter laws regarding pesticide usage.
+Events such as the McFarland Cancer Cluster had a huge impact in that many people became more conscious of pesticides and their carcinogenic effects.
+More recently, the state of California implemented policies to restrict certain types of pesticide that have been proven by researchers to have many detrimental effects.
+Environmental groups continue to work to pass stricter laws regarding pesticide usage.

-Scientific Findings
+Scientific findings

-Research by Environmental Toxicology and Chemistry has shown that pesticides enter the atmosphere through various methods.
-There were pesticide residues from the Central Valley found in places as far as the Arctic.
+Research published in Environmental Toxicology and Chemistry has shown that pesticides enter the atmosphere through various methods.
+There were pesticide residues from the Central Valley found as far away as the Arctic.
 Pesticide residues spread through water surfaces, wet deposition, and through the air mass.
 Although individual pesticide levels are below acute toxicity levels in the Central Valley, there are synergestic and additive effects of many pesticides that harm many sensitive species.

 A more detailed study has been done in 2004 regarding the toxicity of pyrethroid in specific environments.
 Data collection showed that cumulative effects of various pyrethroids were responsible for 17 out of 23 samples used to measure toxicity.
-For instance, the most extreme cases were found in Tailwater ponds.
+The most extreme cases were found in Tailwater ponds.
 There were 77 sedimentary samples used for data collection, and 42% of the samples had toxic levels of pesticides that caused the mortality of species of several Amphipods.
 Furthermore, data suggested that pyrethroid concentrations in the Central Valley were greater after their usage in agriculture compared to concentrations after heavy rains.
-This suggests that pesticide levels during irrigation season in places with greatest pesticide usage- Fresno, Madera, Stainslaus, Sutter- would be particularly detrimental to its residents and various species in the environment.
+This suggests that pesticide levels during irrigation season in places with greatest pesticide usage - Fresno, Madera, Stainslaus, Sutter - would be particularly detrimental to residents and various species in the environment.